(5 minute read)

 I tried life coaching... that wasn't it (although close).

 I tested out Project Management… that wasn’t it.

-I’ve finally (finally!) after 15 years of working in various jobs figured out what I want to do with my life: career coaching and digital marketing.
+I finally (finally!) after 15 years of working in various jobs, figured out what I wanted to do with my life: career coaching and digital marketing.

 It’s no surprise that something I’ve struggled with so much myself (figuring out what I want to do with my life), is something I’m passionate about helping others with.

 Want a BIG HINT on what to do with your life?